The effective speed of sound in cosmological perturbation theory

 \section{The case of two fluid/field cosmological system}

-Let us now consider the case when the dynamics of the universe is driven by two minimally coupled matter content which may both be non-canonical scalars or barotropic perfect fluids or a combination of a non-canonical scalar field and a barotropic perfect fluid.
-Note that by non-canonical scalars we mean a scalar field whose Lagrangian is a general function of the kinetic term $X = (1/2)\partial_\mu\phi\partial^\mu\phi$ and the field $\phi$ as expressed in Eq.~(\ref{Eqn: Lagrangian NC scalar field}).
-This takes care of canonical scalar field for which $\mathcal{L}(X,\phi) = X -V(\phi)$.
+Let us now consider the case where the dynamics of the universe are driven by two minimally coupled matter components.
+These may both be non-canonical scalar fields, barotropic perfect fluids, or a combination of a non-canonical scalar field and a barotropic perfect fluid.
+Note that by non-canonical scalars, we mean scalar fields whose Lagrangians are general functions of the kinetic term $X = (1/2)\partial_\mu\phi\partial^\mu\phi$ and the field $\phi$, as expressed in Eq.~(\ref{Eqn: Lagrangian NC scalar field}).
+This formulation also encompasses the case of a canonical scalar field, for which $\mathcal{L}(X,\phi) = X - V(\phi)$.